 Estonia’s seven universities are based in its two biggest cities: Tallinn and Tartu.
-Tallinn is the financial and political centre of Tallinn, combining a fairy-tale, UNESCO-listed Old Town with ultra-modern architecture.
+Tallinn is the financial and political centre of Estonia, combining a fairy-tale, UNESCO-listed Old Town with ultra-modern architecture.

 By contrast, Tartu is considered the cultural centre of Estonia, home to the country’s oldest university and a thriving student population.